oelachqar/system800/README.md

                            c.
 Fetches the recording  of the call from Twilio
                            d.
 Transcribes this recording (using Google speech to text for the moment)
                            e.
 Deletes the recording on Twilio
                            f.
-Extracts date, location info
+Extracts date, location info, and info on whether hearing is individual or master
                            g.
 Sends a dictionary with transcription text and extracted date and location info to the callback url.
 2. status/
               This route gets the task_id, and returns the status (e.g. "calling", "transcribing", "transcribing_failed")
 3. debug_callback